f/awesome-chatgpt-prompts/README.md

 > provide a detailed note list that includes examples from the lecture and
 > focuses on notes that you believe will end up in quiz questions.
 Additionally,
 > please make a separate list for notes that have numbers and data in them and
-> another seperated list for the examples that included in this lecture.
+> another separated list for the examples that included in this lecture.
 The
 > notes should be concise and easy to read.

 ## Act as a Literary Critic